OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 # Custom Functions' best practices

-This article covers some recommended patterns and solutions to common use cases with Excel custom functions.
+This article describes some recommended patterns and solutions to common use cases with Excel custom functions.

 ## Authentication

-Non-custom functions add-ins which have web views (i.e. display information in the taskpane) accomplish authentication via `Office.context.displayDialogAsync`.
-Custom functions differ from this approach.
+Add-ins that contain web views (such as a task pane), but do not include any custom functions accomplish authentication via `Office.context.displayDialogAsync`.
 Because custom functions use a different runtime, they do not have access to the Office.context methods.
 Instead, they use methods available on the `OfficeRuntime` object, such as `OfficeRuntime.DisplayWebDialog()` and `OfficeRuntime.AsyncStorage.setItem(key, value)`.

 The following code sample shows how to store a token in AsyncStorage and display a dialog box which can indicate whether or not the user is authenticated.